 In 2014, a local council hired us to proofread their annual report.
 The task was to mark up a PDF of the annual report and note errors, inconsistencies and style issues.
 Specifically, they needed the report to match the style conventions found in the Australian Style manual for authors, editors and printers.
 It took us around one week to proofread the annual report.
 This included hundreds of mark-ups in the PDF noting the mistakes and changes needed to conform to the style manual.
 After receiving the document, the local council was very happy with our proofreading work.

 In 2015, the same council asked us to provide a quote for proofreading their annual report.
 A few weeks later they notified us that our quote was substantially higher than several others submitted.
 Given the cost savings, they decided to go with the cheap proofreading option.

-This moral of the story is cheap proof-reader might cost you more in the long run.
+The moral of the story is cheap proofreader might cost you more in the long run.